pracsol/ModernDiskQueue/README.md

 * You have a reliable way to **determine the object type after dequeue ops and deserialize accordingly**.

 However, if you're only storing a single complex object type per queue, it may be more elegant to encapsulate your serialization logic within an `ISerializationStrategy`.
 This allows you to pass an object directly to MDQ, without making explicit calls to an intermediate (de)serialization service.

+In short, the `ISerializationStrategy<T>` interface provides a clean way to encapsulate custom serialization logic, calls to encryption services, and anything else you want to be
+'automatic' when interacting with the queue rather than depending on discrete calls to external services.

 ## Transactions